MrSpoony/soicode.vim/README.md

   After that the output of the program for each sample will be shown in a new tab.

 - You can add a template into the current file with the `:ISOInsertTemplate` command.
+  If you set the `g:soicode_auto_insert_template` option to 1 in your config file the template will automatically be inserted if you open a new cpp file in a directory that contains the word `soi`

 ### Todo